This post may contain affiliate links. Read our privacy policy.

 Tender chicken and vegetables in a thick, sweet yet tangy spicy sauce, Hunan style chicken is an easy stir fry recipe that we can all make any night of the week.

-For the Sauce: Chicken broth, coconut aminos (or liquid aminos or soy sauce), garlic, ginger, red chili paste (such as sriracha), cider vinegar, coconut sugar (or pure maple syrup or regular sugar), and sesame oil.
+Sauce Ingredients: Chicken broth, coconut aminos (or liquid aminos or soy sauce), fresh garlic, ginger, red chili paste (such as sriracha), apple cider vinegar (or rice vinegar), coconut sugar (or pure maple syrup or regular sugar), and sesame oil.

-This combination of ingredients makes for a meal that covers all the flavor bases.
-Pair it with side dishes to make a complete meal!
+This combination of ingredients makes for a meal that covers all the savory, sweet, tangy flavor bases.

 How to Make Healthy Hunan Chicken: